majkelx/astwro/docs/installation.rst

 .. _pip: http://pip.readthedocs.org/

-This installs also command line scripts from `astwro.tools`.
+This also installs `astwro.tools` command line scripts.

 Dependencies
 ------------
 `astwro` is developed and tested on Python 2.7.
-Most of the code is written with compatibility with Python 3 in mind, so if there will be such need, porting to such version will be made.
+Most of the code is written with Python 3 compatibility in mind, so if there will be such need, the port to that version will be made.

-Different submodules have different requirements, common requirements are:
+The different submodules have different requirements, the common requirements are:

 * `pandas`
 * `astropy`
 * `scipy`

-`pydaophot` module, and tools using it, requires installation of modern Peter B. Stetson's `DAOPHOT` package.
+`pydaophot` module, and tools that use it, requires the installation of modern Peter B. Stetson's `DAOPHOT` package.
-There is no guarantee however, that your's version will work with `pydaophot`.
+However, there is no guarantee that yours version will work with `pydaophot`.

-Optimalization of PSF stars set using genetic algorithm (`astwro.tools.gapick.py` tool) uses `deap` GA package and `bitarray`.
+The optimization of PSF stars set using genetic algorithm (`astwro.tools.gapick.py` tool) uses `deap` GA package and `bitarray`.